 Rats are an unpleasant nuisance in all urban areas.
 Below are frequently asked questions about rats in our community.

 1. If I see a rat, what should I do?

 If you spot a rat inside or outside your home, please report it to the West Allis Health Department.
 Please provide your name, phone number, address, and the address of the sighting if the rat was spotted outside of your home.

 2. What will the Health Department do if I report a rat?

 The West Allis Health Department will provide tips and educational information on preventing rats in and around your home, and recommend the strategies you can implement to deter rats.
 The Health Department cannot provide extermination services, but can use enforcement and issue orders to properties that are contributing to the problem.
 Property owners may seek extermination services at their own expense.

 Reported rat sightings have been on the rise in recent years, due to several variables.
 The warmer, milder weather throughout the seasons has given rats more efficient living conditions, which support breeding.
 There has also been more awareness of rodents, which leads to more reports.

 Habited, maintained properties tend to attract rats because these properties provide resources like food, water, and shelter.
 Well-kept homes with gardens, bird-baths, ground cover, and other outdoor amenities can attract unwanted rodents in addition to other animals.

 5. Do rats live in sewers?

 No, however they will congregate and travel in the sewer system.
-Rats live above ground in burrows, and build their burrows in areas they deem safe and food-secure.
-Rats prefer to burrow in soft dirt, many times next to or along a foundation of a garage, or under a shed, deck or covered porch.
+Rats live in burrows and build their burrows in areas they deem safe and food-secure.
+Rats prefer to burrow in soft dirt, many times next to or along a foundation of a garage or retaining wall, or under a shed, deck or covered porch.
 Residents are encouraged to take necessary steps in preventing rats, such as keeping their yards clean and free of debris.